koudounasalkis/Time-of-Flight-Cameras-in-Space/README.md

 ## Data Acquisition
 In order to make this code works, after having downloaded the software from the official site, the right `.zip` folder has to be extracted and placed into this one, so that `_roypy.so` image can be found by the scripts.

-`utils` package contains the scripts for acquiring data in real-time, using both Open3D for point cloud drawings and OpenCV for depth maps and amplitude images visualization.
+`utils` folder contains the scripts for acquiring data in real-time, using both Open3D for point cloud drawings and OpenCV for depth maps and amplitude images visualization.

 ### OpenCV
 `camera_imagedata.py` script captures image data, filling OpenCV images and displaying data with HighGUI.